syncfusion-content/wpf-docs/wpf/SfMaskedEdit/Working-with-SfMaskedEdit.md

 Mask ="[A-Za-z0-9._%-]+@[A-Za-z0-9]+\.[A-Za-z]{2,3}"

 In the above example, we can create a mask for Mail ID.
 It will accept both alphabets and digits.
-So that element ‘A-Za-z0-9’ is used.
-For accepting any number of characters  element ‘[ ]’ is used and the literal ‘@’ and ‘.’ is used.
+So that element `A-Z a-z 0-9` is used.
+For accepting any number of characters  element '[ ]' is used and the literal '@' and '.' is used.

 {% tabs %}